PhilNorman2/runningData/README.txt

 npm install
 npm start

 Note: This application has been deployed and tested to AWS Elastic Beanstalk.
+Install instructions are in buildspec.yml